OfficeDev/OfficeJSAddinWidget/README.md

 			&emsp;&emsp;- If "PowerPoint on the web" is in the list, then set powerpointOnlineSupported to true.
 Otherwise, set it to false.<br>
 			&emsp;&emsp;- If any item contains "Windows" or "Mac", then set desktopSupported to true.
 Otherwise, set it to false.<br>

-	d. <strong>addinShortDescription</strong><br>
-		This is the short description for the add-in which is displayed on the webpage.
-Please customize it as you need.

-	e. <strong>addinDetails</strong><br>
+	d. <strong>addinDetails</strong><br>
 		This is for descriptions about the add-in functionalities displayed on the webpage.
-It is implemented as 2D Array.
-Each row is one piece of description.
-The first column is the highlighted text for summary of current description, and the second column is for more explanation for currect description.
-Please customize the text as you need.

-   Note: It is free for you to add/remove the row count to display more/less descriptions.
-But if you prefer to not use 2D Array, please also update the for Loop in setContent() which is located at line 95 to line 103.

-	f. <strong>demoVideoID</strong><br>
+	e. <strong>demoImage</strong><br>
-		This is the ID for the youtube video that display on the webpage.
-Please follow below step to get it.<br>
+		This is the image for the add-in that display on the webpage.
-		&emsp;1) Open your youtube video in browser.<br>
-   		&emsp;2) In the tab URL, the value for "v" parameter is the video ID.<br>
-   	For example, if the youtube video URL is "https://www.youtube.com/watch?v=yt6os8zPUKc", then the video ID is "yt6os8zPUKc".

 4. Save the html file and open by browser.
 Verify the UI and dropdown links works for your scenario.